stridecolossus/JOVE/panama.md

 ## Exploring Panama

-The first step was to gain some familiarity with the FFM library and again we chose to use GLFW as a guinea pig since this API is relatively simple.

-By comparison Vulkan is much more complex and is front-loaded with complexities such as marshalling of structures, by-reference types, arrays, callbacks for the diagnostic handler, etc.
+The first step is to gain some familiarity with the FFM library and again GLFW is chosen as a guinea pig.
+This API is relatively simple in comparison to Vulkan which is front-loaded with complexities such as marshalling of structures, by-reference types, callbacks for the diagnostic handler, etc.

-TODO
+We start by creating a throwaway application that first loads the native library:

 ```java
 public class DesktopForeignDemo {